jtakayama/makahiki/doc/configuration-system-administration-memcached.rst

   % make
   % make install

-After "make install" finishes, check for the location of the libmemcached.so library.
+After "make install" finishes, check the location of the libmemcached.so library.
 On a Linux system, your output should be similar to the output shown below::

   % stat /usr/local/lib/libmemcached.so